 What is Mica?

 Mica refers to a group of 37 silicate mineral compounds that are naturally sourced.
 They’re all physically and chemically similar but come in different colors.
 Examples are brown phlogopite, clear muscovite, and purple lepidolite.
 Besides silicate, these minerals also contain aluminum, iron, magnesium, and potassium.
 Mica is known for its pearlescent properties, which makes it a choice ingredient in the cosmetics industry for sparkly makeup products.
 According to Vanessa Thomas, a cosmetic chemist and founder of Freelance Formulations, “mica is one of the most important mineral ingredients in cosmetics as it is responsible for adding shimmer and sparkle to make-up.
 Basically, if a product has a shimmer effect, it’s almost definitely mica.”

-Where Does Mica Come From?
+Where Does Mica Come from?

 So, exactly where is mica found around the world?
 Mica is mined and collected in either flake or sheet form.
 Most of the mica that’s used in the cosmetic industry comes from India.
 The country has a large mica belt, spanning the regions of Jharkhand and Bihar, Andhra Pradesh, and Rajasthan.
 Other countries that contribute to the production of mica include Madagascar, China, Brazil, the United States, and Russia.
 But India single-handedly produces more than half of the total mica in the world.
 In 2019, the value of mica exports from India was estimated to be around $71.3M.

-What is Mica Used For?
+What is Mica Used for?